RPH Keyhole Access Sling - Keyhole Plate Sling with straps in front

-The RPH Keyhole Access Sling is a quick to fit and easy to remove Sling and is more like a Bodex Sling than a conventional lifting Sling.
-The advantage of this Sling is that it is easy to undress patients while in the Sling and it saves two unnecessary lifts to put a patient on a bed to undress and dress them.
+The advantage of this sling is that it is easy to undress people while in the sling, and it saves two unnecessary lifts to put a person on a bed to undress and dress them.

 Click here to view the full range of Hoist Slings.